carrevue/OpenSB/README.md

 # OpenSB

+NOTE: OpenSB 2.0 *is* 1.3, the feature freeze is still in effect.
+No new functionality will be added during this time.

 ## How to setup an OpenSB instance.

 I wouldn't recommend using this code unless if you ***really*** know what you're doing.